SamEaton20/IMBD_database/README.md

 # IMDb_database
 # Data Engineering
 # Hunter Becker, Jacob Woolley, Kowsar Abdi, Samantha Eaton
 This is for Project 3, doing the Data engineering side.
-Combining IMDb databases and comparing movies on ratings and a variety of criteria.
+Combining IMDb databases and comparing movies ratings on a variety of criteria.
 # Getting the dataset
   To obtain the dataset, start by accessing the unzipped TSV files from IMDb at the following URL: [IMDb Datasets](https://datasets.imdbws.com/).
 Due to their large size, these files cannot be saved directly to GitHub.
 Once you have accessed the files place them in a folder labeled 'TSV' in the resources folder, use the "IMDB.ipynb" notebook to read in the TSV data.